jeremynoesen/BoneBot/README.md

 ### Welcomer
 - The welcome message is located `resources/messages.txt` under `welcome-message`.
-- The entire file will make up the welcome message.
 - The welcomer can use all placeholders except `$REPLY$`.
 - You can send a single file in the embed by adding `$FILE$ path/to/file $FILE$`.
 - To enable or disable the welcomer, set `welcomer-enabled` in the main configuration to `true` or `false`.